 A Program participant could request that a governmental entity use the designated address as his or her address.
-Except as provided for a municipally owned utility, and in the Michigan Election Law, a governmental entity would have to use the designated address. ("Municipally owned utility" would mean electric, gas, or water services provided by a municipality.)
+Except as provided for a municipally owned utility, and in the Michigan Election Law, if a request were made, a governmental entity would have to use the designated address. ("Municipally owned utility" would mean electric, gas, or water services provided by a municipality.)
 The Program participant could provide his or her participation card as proof of his or her certification.
 If a participant's employer, school, or institution of higher education were not a governmental entity, he or she could request the employer, school, or institution to use the designated address as his or her address.

 The requirement to use the designated address would not apply to a municipally owned utility.
-The confidential address of a Program participant maintained by the utility could not be released, would not be a public record, and would be exempt from disclosure under FOIA.
+An application submitted under the Act and the confidential address of a Program participant maintained by the utility could not be released, would not be a public record, would be exempt from disclosure under FOIA, and could be disclosed only as authorized under the Act.